AvadhootGandhe/HackFirst-AI/README.md

 - `src/lib/api.ts` provides the client integration layer for backend calls.
 - `src/styles/` contains global styles and utility CSS for the app theme.

-The UI is centered around a step-based hackathon workflow, including idea discovery, validation, research, team planning, and final review.
+The UI supports the full hackathon lifecycle: brainstorming, team coordination, validation, planning, and final review.

 ---